crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.5.0/getting_started/install_freebsd.md

 ## Troubleshooting

-In some case, Crowdsec is unable to generate the machine id.
+In some cases, Crowdsec is unable to generate the machine id.

 Start `hostid` and `hostid_save`: